-the failure to comply with Rule 11.1 may result in withdrawal of membership entitlements but does not excuse them from being bound by this Constitution;
+the failure to comply with Rule 11 may result in withdrawal of membership entitlements but does not excuse them from being bound by this Constitution;

-they are entitled to all rights, entitlements, and privileges of membership conferred by this Constitution.
+they are entitled to all rights, entitlements, and privileges of membership conferred by this Constitution;

-Any Membership fee and levy must be paid as and when required by Surfing New Zealand Incorporated.
+any membership fee and levy must be paid as and when required by Surfing New Zealand Incorporated;

-No Member will be entitled to enter or organise any competition, be a Board member, hold office or any position in Surfing New Zealand Incorporated or be entitled to attend or vote at any General Meeting unless all fees and levies have been paid by that member as required by Surfing New Zealand Incorporated.
+no Member will be entitled to enter or organise any sanctioned event, be a Board Member, hold office or any position in Surfing New Zealand Incorporated or be entitled to attend or vote at any General Meeting unless all fees and levies have been paid by that Member as required by Surfing New Zealand Incorporated.

 Each Member that is not an individual (for example Clubs, Regional Bodies and Associates) must:

-administer, promote and develop surfing in accordance with the purposes of the Member, the Objects, this Constitution and any regulations of Surfing New Zealand Incorporated;
+administer, promote and develop surfing in accordance with the purposes of the Member, the Purposes, this Constitution and any Regulations;

-if it is required to be incorporated (for example Regional Bodies, Incorporated Clubs and Incorporated Associates), maintain incorporation under the Incorporated Societies Act 1908;
+if it is required to be incorporated (for example Regional Bodies, Incorporated Clubs and Incorporated Associates), maintain incorporation under the Act;

 on request, provide to Surfing New Zealand Incorporated a copy of its constitution and any proposed amendments to it;

-adopt the Objects and adopt a constitution which is not inconsistent with this Constitution;
+adopt the Purposes and adopt a constitution which is not inconsistent with this Constitution;

-amend its constitution if Surfing New Zealand Incorporated determines that any rule in it is inconsistent with this Constitution or the regulations of Surfing New Zealand Incorporated and in respect of Clubs then of the Regional Body of which a Club is a member.
+amend its constitution if Surfing New Zealand Incorporated determines that any rule in it is inconsistent with this Constitution or the Regulations and in respect of Clubs then of the Regional Body of which a Club is a member.
 If a Club is not a member of a Regional Body then the relevant Regional Body (if any) stipulated by Surfing New Zealand Incorporated as the appropriate one for the region in which that Club is based;

 act in good faith with loyalty to Surfing New Zealand Incorporated to ensure the maintenance and enhancement of surfing and Surfing New Zealand Incorporated, and its reputation, and to do so for the collective and mutual benefit of the Members and surfing;